To those who enjoy seeing others fail, I feel for you – Karius responds criticism

 German Karius used Instagram to respond to his detractors amid the ongoing scrutiny.

-Klopp is not the only one who is tired of Karius' critics, as former Madrid and Spain captain Iker Casillas also came to the defence of his fellow stopper.
+Klopp is not the only one who is tired of Karius's critics, as former Madrid and Spain captain Iker Casillas also came to the defence of his fellow stopper.

 "This attack on Loris Karius, will it ever end?
 I’m talking about him like so many other goalkeepers," the 2010 World Cup winner said via Twitter.